-He didn’t have the possibility to ask for asylum: “I couldn’t speak and they don’t let you talk or say anything without asking you.
+The respondent explained that he did not feel he had any possibility to ask for asylum: “I couldn’t speak and they don’t let you talk or say anything without asking you.
 I was afraid that they would kill me and no one would know I am in their country.
 I don’t have no rights.”

 Neither water, food nor medical assistance were offered by any officials during the pushback.

-They men in uniform forced the respondent violently by slapping him to unlock the security pattern of his phone and took a picture of him before taking it from him.
+The men in uniform forced the respondent violently by slapping him to unlock the security pattern of his phone and took a picture of him before taking it from him.